-In this guide you will learn how to steam milk for barista made coffee.
-Whether you need to improve your milk steaming skills for work or just want to make steamed milk at home - I guarantee after reading this article you will produce much better milk!
+In this guide you will learn how to steam milk for lattes, cappuccinos, and pretty much any coffee!
+Whether you need to improve your milk steaming skills for work or just want to steam milk at home - I guarantee after reading this article you will produce much better steamed milk!

 What Is Steamed Milk?

 Steamed milk is the end result of milk being exposed to high pressured steam from a espresso machine.